2024 Local Visibility Index

 Thus, the importance increases of providing both base-level accuracy of information and depth of optimization to make sure online profiles address all consumer needs.

-The sixth annual SOCi Local Visibility Index identifies the 100 most visible local brands in the United States as well as the most visible local brands in every state.
+The SOCi 100 identifies the 100 most visible local brands in every state.

 We celebrate the top performing brands, but we also find that many brands neglect key opportunities on the popular platforms where local buying decisions are made.